ABaradar/CtlBreeze/README.md

 In order to enhance security, the generated `kubeconfig` file is encrypted before being stored as an artifact.
 The encryption uses OpenSSL with AES-256-CBC.
 For this to work, you need to set a new CI/CD variable called `KUBECONFIG_PASSWORD`.
 This variable holds the password used to encrypt the `kubeconfig` file.
 Ensure that the variable is kept secret and only available in your CI/CD environment.

+> :warning: **you should never use install for upgrading the cluster because it's unsafe**: always use the upgrade job so you can use the restore afterwards if needed!

 ### Decrypting the Encrypted kubeconfig

 To decrypt the `kubeconfig.yaml.enc` file and retrieve the original `kubeconfig.yaml`, run the following command: (replace \<PASSWORD\> accordingly)